serbinsh/SSerbin_etal_2019_NewPhytologist/README.md

 2) A vignette to show the results of running the example R script which applies the LMA PLSR model to the [Lopex93](https://ecosis.org/#result/13aef0ce-dd6f-4b35-91d9-28932e506c41) and [Angers](https://ecosis.org/#result/2231d4f6-981e-4408-bf23-1b2b303f475e) datasets.
 These datasets are availible on [EcoSIS](https://ecosis.org "EcoSIS")

+3) An example vignette showing the application of the LMA PLSR model to datasets collected across NEON domains in the eastern U.S. The NEON spectra and LMA data are availible on [EcoSIS](https://ecosis.org/#result/5617da17-c925-49fb-b395-45a51291bd2d "NEON Data").

-3) The final LMA PLSR model coefficients
+4) The final LMA PLSR model coefficients

 ## Dataset citations and DOIs: